GoobyFRS/bluebotpc-web/pages/wordpress.md

 ---
 # Managed WordPress Hosting

-We take pride in delivering world-class value to
+We take pride in delivering world-class uptime & customer service!
+That is why every plan has been handcrafted and tested in-house.
+Leveraging open source software and trusted Industry Partners we are able to provide greater value than our competitors!
+Blazing fast SSD storage, Modern AMD EYPC - Milan Processors, and integrated CDN just to name a few!

 ## Standard Hosting